 - Gummy Centipedes – so when I said there were gummy worms, I meant it.
 One of the six desserts was gummy worms, like the ones I put as garnish in my Halloween punch.

 The best thing out of the entire dessert party for me was the fall punch.
-I’m going to try to make a copycat version at home soon but it was basically a kids punch with whipped cream on top but had surprisingly a lot of flavor for a kid-friendly drink!
+I made a fall punch copycat recipe if you want to try it at home, but it was basically a kids punch with whipped cream on top but had surprisingly a lot of flavor for a kid-friendly drink!
 I kept those coming and ended up drinking about five of them, trying to get my money’s worth!

 Okay so if you haven’t figured it out quite yet, I thought this one was not great value for the money.
 The seated parade viewing was great (as long as you weren’t in the back row) but the people sitting on the ground across from us had the same viewing for free.